 ◽ 𝘛𝘩𝘦 𝘣𝘦𝘴𝘵 𝘰𝘧 𝘪𝘯𝘵𝘦𝘳𝘯𝘢𝘵𝘪𝘰𝘯𝘢𝘭 𝘤𝘪𝘯𝘦𝘮𝘢 𝘪𝘯 𝘐𝘵𝘢𝘭𝘺. – 𝗣𝗿𝗲𝗺𝟭𝗲𝗿𝗲 𝗙𝗶𝗹𝗺 (𝗼𝗻𝗲 𝗼𝗳 𝘁𝗵𝗲 𝗹𝗮𝗿𝗴𝗲𝘀𝘁 𝘀𝗵𝗼𝗿𝘁 𝗳𝗶𝗹𝗺 𝗱𝗶𝘀𝘁𝗿𝗶𝗯𝘂𝘁𝗶𝗼𝗻𝘀 𝗶𝗻 𝗘𝘂𝗿𝗼𝗽𝗲)

-2366 short films entered by 86 countries around the world, more than 1200 spectators, 32 short films selected, 5 Italian premieres, a world premiere, 25 prizes awarded, 8 guests, 7 partner festivals spread throughout the country, coverage on social networks with more than 85,000 interactions.
+3985 short films entered from 89 countries around the world, more than 1600 spectators, 48 short films selected, 10 Italian premieres, a world premiere, 40 awards assigned, 12 special guests, 7 partner festivals spread throughout Italy and coverage on social networks with more than 100,000 interactions in three year, the CASTROVILLARI FILM FESTIVAL is one of the fastest growing young festivals in Italy.

-The $ 1000,00 cash prize will be divided between the two short films that will win the Best Short Film award and the Grand Jury Prize.
+We aim to create a live meeting place between authors, fans and spectators, offering a cash prize of $1.000,00 which will be divided between the Best Short Film and the Grand Jury Prize.

 Castrovillari has always been, since Hellenic times, a strategic commercial spot to connect the rest of Italy to all the lands that lied in the south.